Academic Program Review: Peer Review (Phase 2)

-Once the team report is complete, a copy is emailed to the Program Review Coordinator (email@example.com) in the office of academic programs and planning.
+Once the team report is complete, a copy is emailed to Amy Robbins (email@example.com) in the office of academic programs and planning.
 The report is then shared with program leadership and faculty to determine if there are any errors of fact or points needing clarification.
-Following this review, the Program Review Coordinator will communicate with the review team to finalize the team report.
+Following this review, the office of academic programs and planning will communicate with the review team to finalize the team report.
 The final report is then distributed to program leadership and faculty for the purpose of developing a strategic action plan.

 QUESTIONS?
-If you have questions about any aspect of program review, please send them to Amy Robbins, Program Review Coordinator - firstname.lastname@example.org
+If you have questions about any aspect of program review, please contact Amy Robbins, firstname.lastname@example.org.